simonrulof/FallaciesDetection/README.md

-TAKE NOTE THAT IT IS ONLY A DEMO, CODE IS NOT COMMENTED AND EXPLANATIONS IS NOT UP TO DATE FOR NOW
+TAKE NOTE THAT IT IS ONLY A DEMO, CODE FASTLY COMMENTED.

-IT WILL BE UPDATED DURING THIS WEEK
+IT WILL BE UPDATED TO FIX BUGS DURING THIS WEEK

 # Fallacies Detection